 This page uses software certified for securing top secret information for governments around the world and

-both makes and handles links containing encrypted (password-protected) data.
+both makes and handles links containing encrypted, or password-protected data.
 You can use it to secure files on your computer,

 online communication and/or lists of passwords where you only need to remember one to encrypt and decrypt the others.
 Password

-generation requires LIA to be in the same folder as this web page.
+generation requires AMR to be in the same folder as this web page.
 Image storage of

 data requires Stealth Data Processor to be in the same folder also.

-Password generation requires LIA to be in the same folder as this web page.
+Passphrase generation requires AMR to be in the same folder as this web page.

 The checkbox just below allows the end of the plaintext to be cut off at characters for converting data to a link or for data-to-email conversion.
 Cut ends off of plaintext so that